-Inodes are cached in a "per file system table," known as the inode table.
-Each file system type has a tuneable to determine the number of entries in its inode table.
-For the VxFS file system, the tuneable is vxfs\ninode.
-For the ufs file system, the tuneable is ufs\ninode.
+Each file system caches inodes are cached in an inode table.
+Every file system type has a tunable to determine the number of entries in its inode table.
+For VxFS, the tunable is vxfs\ninode.

 The VxFS file system type uses the value of vxfs\ninode in /etc/system as the number of entries in the VxFS inode table.
 By default, the file system uses a value of vxfs\ninode, which is computed based on system memory size.
 To increase the value, make the following change in /etc/system and reboot: